ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 #### Testing data loader

-Inference on a test dataset can be performed either separately using the `sbi_infer.py` script after training has been completed, or simultaneously during training by setting `testing = true`.
+Inference on a test dataset can be performed either separately using the `sbi_infer.py` script after training has been completed, or simultaneously during training by setting `testing` to `true`.
 In the latter case, the testing dataset will be generated on the fly, producing as many simulations as specified in `num_sim`.
 As with training, testing requires specifying the path to the test dataset in the `dataset_path_first_round` field.
 This directory must contain a `dataset_full.csv` file.
 In the case of multi-round inference, the testing dataset will be saved at the path specified in `dataset_path`.
 Therefore, for the example above and following the recommended folder structure, the `test_data_loader` configurations will look like this: